viharorg/web_vihar2021/02-call.md

 A compilation of the abstracts will be published online on the workshop website in the form of abstracts-only proceedings.

+The authors will have the opportunity to submit papers to special issue organized in a journal after the VIHAR workshop.

 Submission link:
 <https://forms.gle/VbvmLX3izxcFuFft9>